BitBenders-Union/H4SoftwareTestOgSikkerhed/README.md

 5. Replacing LocalDB with SQLite in your .NET 8 project,
 6. Running your .NET 8 project using WSL in Visual Studio,
 7. Applying EF Core migrations to create your MockDB,
-8. Setting up your own certificate for HTTPS.
+8. Setting up your own certificate for HTTPS,
+9. Setting up Docker to run your project.

 ---